johnpapa/ngrx-data-lab/README.md

 ## Bonus: re-enable toast notifications for ngrx-data

-When we migrated to _ngrx-data_, we lost the toast notifications that were part of the `ReactiveDataService` (now deleted).
-We can restore notifications with these easy, one-time steps.
+When we migrated to _ngrx-data_, we lost the toast notifications that were part of the services.
+We can restore notifications with these easy steps.

 ### Bonus Step 1 - Add a _NgrxDataToastService_